ajeetraina/dhi-sample-demos/cert-manager-cainjector/guides/guides.md

 2. Legacy TLS cipher suites (RC4, ChaCha20, SHA1...):

-Cert-manager supports non FIPS-compliant [ciphers](https://github.com/cert-manager/cert-manager/blob/d7090f55e7aae3ebee6a0917a2b59eef37e36c75/third_party/forked/acme/autocert/autocert.go#L363) from the go's autocert library, and is needed for the ACME client to be compatible with older DNS servers.
+cert-manager supports non FIPS-compliant [ciphers](https://github.com/cert-manager/cert-manager/blob/d7090f55e7aae3ebee6a0917a2b59eef37e36c75/third_party/forked/acme/autocert/autocert.go#L363) from the Go autocert library, and is needed for the ACME client to be compatible with older DNS servers.

-cert-manager's fork of "Go's autocert" is part of a function (supportsECDSA) that decides whether to serve an ECDSA certificate based on what the client's TLS handshake says it supports
+Note: These are only supported, not preferred - modern clients will negotiate stronger ciphers.

-Note: These are only supported, not preferred - modern clients will negotiate stronger ciphers
+3. PKCS#12 legacy profiles (DES and RC2): cert-manager supports

-3. PKCS#12 legacy profiles (DES and RC2): Cert Manager supports [LegacyDESPKCS12Profile and LegacyRC2PKCS12Profile](https://github.com/cert-manager/cert-manager/blob/d7090f55e7aae3ebee6a0917a2b59eef37e36c75/pkg/controller/certificates/issuing/internal/keystore.go#L68-L73)
+   [LegacyDESPKCS12Profile and LegacyRC2PKCS12Profile](https://github.com/cert-manager/cert-manager/blob/d7090f55e7aae3ebee6a0917a2b59eef37e36c75/pkg/controller/certificates/issuing/internal/keystore.go#L68-L73)
    using DES and RC2, those are required for backward compatibility with systems that only support legacy PKCS#12 formats.
-Even cert manager states that this is an experimental feature, Modern2023 profile is available as FIPS-compliant alternative
+Modern2023 profile is available as a FIPS-compliant alternative.

 Remediation: Avoid keystores entirely or use the [Modern 2023](https://github.com/cert-manager/cert-manager/blob/v1.19.1/pkg/apis/certmanager/v1/types_certificate.go#L536)